socket-var/udagram-microservices/README.md

 ![](./screenshots/travis-ci.png)

-- `kubectl set image` command can be used to initiate a rolling update.
-An example command would look like:
+- `kubectl set image` command can be used to initiate a rolling update as follows:

 ```
 % kubectl set image deployments/udacity-restapi-feed udacity-restapi-feed=sakethpericherla/udacity-restapi-feed:v2